jordimunozflorensa/pca_workshop/README.md

 ## Files in the Repository
 - `pca_workshop.py`: Python script that demonstrates how to perform PCA on the datasets.
 - `presentation.pptx`: A PowerPoint presentation explaining the concept of PCA and its practical applications.
-- `dataset1.csv`: Dataset used for the first example.
+- `countries_data.csv`: Dataset used for the first example.
-- `dataset2.csv`: Dataset used for another example.
+- `countries_data_categorical.csv`: Dataset used for categorical example.
+- `countries_data_encoded.csv`: Dataset of categorical encoded variables example.
 - `README.md`: Documentation of the repository.

-## Installation
+## Running the Code
 To run the Python code, you will need to have Python installed along with some libraries for data processing and visualization.
 Follow the steps below to set up the environment:

 1. Clone the repository: